In This Post

 An occupation order is a Court order that gives one person the legal right to live in or have access to a property, even if they don't own it.

-It can also be used to completely ban a person form entering the property all together, for example where there have been violent against the other party.
+It can also be used to completely ban a person from entering the property all together, for example where there has been violence against the other party.